a2stuff/a2d/res/notes/testplan.md

 * Without starting DeskTop, launch BASIC.SYSTEM.
 Set a prefix (e.g. "/RAM").
 Invoke DESKTOP.SYSTEM with an absolute path (e.g. "-/A2.DESKTOP/DESKTOP.SYSTEM").
 Verify that it starts correctly.
 * Move DeskTop into a subdirectory of a volume (e.g. "/VOL/A2D").
 Without starting DeskTop, launch BASIC.SYSTEM.
 Set a prefix to a parent directory of desktop (e.g. "/VOL").
 Invoke DESKTOP.SYSTEM with a relative path (e.g. "-A2D/DESKTOP.SYSTEM").
 Verify that it starts correctly.
 * Configure a shortcut to copy to RAMCard "at boot".
 Launch DeskTop.
 Verify the shortcut's files were copied to RAMCard.
 Quit DeskTop.
 Re-launch DeskTop from the original startup volume.
 Eject the disk containing the shortcut.
 Run the shortcut.
 Verify that it launches correctly.
+* Configure an Apple II+ system.
+Invoke DESKTOP.SYSTEM from a launcher (e.g. Bitsy Bye).
+Verify the launcher is restarted and does not crash or hang.
+* Configure an Apple IIe system with no card in the Aux slot.
+Invoke DESKTOP.SYSTEM from a launcher (e.g. Bitsy Bye).
+Verify the launcher is restarted and does not crash or hang.

 # DeskTop